 Baseline counts by routine and lifestyle

-Use these ranges to stress-test your formula.
+Use these ranges to stress test your formula.
 Treat them as a starting point, also tweak for your reality.
-Focus on fit, comfort, and versatility over raw summations.
+Focus on fit, comfort, and versatility over raw totals.

 - Minimalist wardrobe essentials: 10–14 total